 BUT, and this BUT is the clanger- you may not actually achieve any weight loss - BUT you might go down a dress size, you might be able to run further and faster, you may be able to exercise at a higher intensity and for longer.
 Not achieving weight loss does NOT mean you are not achieving.
 If you are following healthy lifestyle habits and you are exercising then you will be changing shape in your body as well as your mind.

-Our Thirty Day Reset, is NOT a fad diet - it is about resetting ourselves by focusing on our choices to promote our health.
-Yes, through the Thirty Day Reset, you may lose weight - but this is a product of the lifestyle change - it is not the ultimate goal.
+For me, it is about resetting ourselves by focusing on our choices to promote our health.
+Yes, you may lose weight - but this is a product of the lifestyle change - the actual weight loss is not the ultimate goal.

-Weight loss is hands down the most common goal in the health and fitness industry, and if I was to venture a guess, I would say it is the least achieved goal as well.
+For those clients I meet, I would say that 'weight loss' the most common goal, and I imagine that within the fitness and health industry it is the most common goal too and I would hazard a guess to say it is the least achieved goal as well.
 Sounds weird, right?
 If so many people have a goal of losing weight, why is it that so many people aren’t actually achieving it?

 As a culture, we are obsessed with weight loss; it’s discussed everywhere - magazines, movies, news, and groups of friends everywhere.
 Whether it’s just to lose those “last 10 pounds” or a more extreme goal to lose hundreds of pounds, people are constantly creating weight loss goals for themselves.
 When I work with people individually one of the first things we talk about is their goals, and although different people have different goals, I would argue that more than 90% of people include the goal of weight loss.